Using filepath

 pe: lief.PE.Binary = lief.PE.parse("some.exe", parser_config)

-For more the details about the PDB support, please check the PDB section.
+For more details regarding PDB support, please refer to the PDB section.

 Authenticode

-LIEF supports PE authenticode by providing API to inspect and verify the signature of PE executables.
+LIEF supports PE Authenticode by providing an API for inspecting and verifying PE executable signatures.

 Note